Joseph77777777/Social-Media-Network-FCS-Project/README.md

 D-Network Operations:

-1-Display network statistics (average number of friends, network density)\
+1-Display network statistics (average number of friends per user, network density)\
-2-Search for users by name or ID\
+2-Search for users by name using linear search algorithm or ID using binary search\
-3-Sort users by name\
+3-Sort users by name using selection sort algorithm\
-4-BFS and DFS traversals\
+4-BFS and DFS traversals to explore the social network structure\
-5-Find the shortest path between two users\
+5-Find the shortest path between two users using Dijkstra’s algorithm\
 6-Suggest new friends based on common interests\
-7-Visualize the social network graph
+7-Visualize the social network graph using NetworkX and matplotlib

 Application:

 Menu:

+The menu options before logging in are as follows:

+0: Log in as an existing user\
+1: Add a new user\
+2: Remove an existing user\
+16: Exit

-The menu options are as follows:
+The menu options for the logged in users are as follows:

 0: Log in as an existing user\
 1: Add a new user\